lpinilla/vim-codepainter/README.md

 A plugin for Vim to color different parts of code making the use of Highlights

 This plugin is made to manage the different "colors" that you can assign to the code.
-The idea is as simple as to pre-append a delimeter like `#0#` before each line and then add a matching rule to highlight that lines.
+You can then save the marks and load them later!

 ## Demo